wallarm/product-documentation/docs/4.6/fast/en/operations/check-testrun-status.md

     The value of the `estimated_time_to_completion` parameter is calculated as *(`planing_requests_count`/`current_rps`)*.

->   #### Warning:: The possible values of the parameters related to test run's execution speed and time estimates
+!!! warning "The possible values of the parameters related to test run's execution speed and time estimates"
->
->   The aforementioned parameters' values are `null` in the first 10 seconds of a test run's execution.
+    The aforementioned parameters' values are `null` in the first 10 seconds of a test run's execution.

 You can employ the `estimated_time_to_completion` parameter's value to determine when the next test run's state check is to be done.
 Note that the value may either increase or decrease.